 Alpha Tau Chapter, University of Florida

-Jennifer's alumnae volunteer service has included being a team captain, membership specialist, chapter advisor, director and a year as a trustee of the Alpha Epsilon Phi Foundation.
+Returning to National Council, Jennifer will serve as vice president-chapter operations.
+Jennifer's alumnae volunteer service has included serving as vice president-membership for the last two bienniums, being a team captain, membership specialist, chapter advisor, director and a year as a trustee of the Alpha Epsilon Phi Foundation.

 As a collegian at the University of Florida, Jennifer was an active member of Alpha Tau Chapter, serving as parliamentarian and chapter president.
 For her involvement within the sorority and throughout campus, she was tapped into Florida Blue Key in 2002.
 Jennifer’s younger sister, Ashley, is also an AEPhi from Alpha Tau Chapter.
-Following graduation, proudly served AEPhi as a Traveling Educational Consultant for the 2003-2004 academic year, during which she had the pleasure of colonizing the Beta Eta Chapter at the University of California, San Diego.
+Following graduation, Jennifer proudly served AEPhi as a traveling educational consultant for the 2003-2004 academic year, during which she had the pleasure of colonizing the Beta Eta Chapter at the University of California, San Diego.

-Jennifer is licensed to practice in California, Maryland and the District of Columbia where she currently works as a family law litigator at the Montgomery County District Court as a staff attorney.
+Jennifer holds a bachelor of arts degree in political science from the University of Florida and a juris doctorate from Whittier Law School.
+She is licensed to practice in California, Maryland and the District of Columbia where she currently works at the Montgomery County Circuit Court as a Staff Attorney.

-Jennifer resides in Kensington, Maryland with her husband Jay (Managing Director of the Alpha Epsilon Pi Foundation), legacy Sadie, and their two dogs.
-Jennifer is also a two time breast cancer survivor and a volunteer for Sharsheret’s link program.
-Aside from her passion for AEPhi service, she also enjoys spinning, crafting and baking.
+Jennifer resides in Kensington, Maryland with her husband Jay (Managing Director of the Alpha Epsilon Pi Foundation), their daughter and AEPhi legacy, Sadie, and their dog.
+Jennifer is a two time breast cancer survivor and a volunteer for Sharsheret.
+Aside from her passion for AEPhi service, Jen also enjoys spinning, crafting and baking.

 Lisa Spector Miller